digiaonline/image-manipulation-service/README.md

 You can run the tests by running `vendor/bin/phpunit`.
 If you have XDebug installed you can see the code coverage report on by opening `public/coverage/index.html` locally in your browser.

+You can also use the supplied Postman collection to test image upload requests.
+Just import the collection and add the following variables to your environment:

+* `baseUrl` the base URL to the service, e.g. `http://image-manipulation-service.example.com`